Faculty and Staff

 Sara Holleman is the CMS Office Manager and Physical Education teacher.
 She holds a degree in Child Development, and was the Director of Kids First Childcare in Champaign for 12 years.
 She lives in Champaign with her husband.

 Katie Leininger teaches 6th and 7th grade Biology and 8th grade Science.
 She earned a B.S. in Biology from Ball State University in Muncie, Indiana, and worked in a laboratory setting for six years in the Pharmaceutical and Biotechnology industries.
 Katie lives in Champaign with her husband and two children.

 Debra Casey Miller is the Director of Communications & Outreach.
-She also teaches 6th and 7th grade history.
+She also teaches history and Humanities.
 She has a M.A. in Curriculum and Instruction, a B.S. in Social Sciences Education from Illinois State University, and a B.A. in English from Indiana University.
 Mrs. Miller taught English and Social Studies for 11 years at Lowell High School in Lowell, Indiana where, for 8 consecutive years, she was named “Most Influential Teacher” by students in the top 10% of the graduating class.

 Anna Nesbitt teaches Computer Science.
 She earned a Ph.D. from Cornell University in Biochemistry and Structural Biology.
 Dr. Nesbitt was a lecturer at the University of Illinois for just over a decade where she taught a variety of courses on the topics of data science, climate change, sustainability, and earth systems modeling.
 She started at CMS in 2013, and enjoys teaching girls computer literacy and programming with a STEAM powered approach.